rcc-uchicago/user-guide/docs/midway23/midway_data_transfer.md

 chmod o+r $HOME/public_html/research.dat
 ```

+???+ note
-**NOTE**: Use of these directories must conform with the [RCC usage policy](https://rcc.uchicago.edu/about-rcc/rcc-user-policy).
+    Use of these directories must conform with the [RCC usage policy](https://rcc.uchicago.edu/about-rcc/rcc-user-policy).
 Please notify RCC if you expect a large number of people to access data hosted here.